 15.4 It is the Customer’s responsibility to keep any passwords relating to the Services confidential, and to change such passwords on a regular basis.
 The Customer will notify Clouvider immediately if it becomes aware that a password relating to the Services is or may have been compromised or misused.

 16. Backups and security

-16.1 The Customer is responsible for maintaining backup copies of any of Customer’s data, including any data stored on any equipment located at the Datacentre.
+16.1 The Customer is responsible for maintaining backup copies of any of Customer’s data, including any data stored on any equipment located in any of Clouvider Datacentres.

-16.2 Although Clouvider makes additional, regular, daily, backup copies of Customer’s data stored with Clouvider as part of the following services: Web Hosting in Cloud, Virtual Dedicated Server in Cloud, Clouvider is not responsible for maintaining working backup copies of any Customer’s data.
+16.2 Although Clouvider may make additional, regular, daily, backup copies of Customer’s data stored with Clouvider as part of some of the services, Clouvider is not responsible for maintaining working backup copies of any Customer’s data.

 16.3 You recognise and accept that the internet carries inherent risks and that we cannot promise that the Services will be uninterrupted, error-free or immune from security risks.
 You accept that internet servers, equipment and telecommunications links are susceptible to crashes, downtime and security issues from time to time.
 We will use all reasonable endeavours to maintain a continuous and uninterrupted link with the internet but we cannot provide any warranty in that respect.